 Composers are expected to produce enough new work in two years to fill one complete concert of their music.
 To achieve this end, student compositions are interspersed throughout the six to eight concerts given each year under the rubric New Music New Haven.

 One of the most effective features of the composition program is regular visits from distinguished composers.
-Guests who have recently addressed the composers’ seminar include John Adams, Louis Andriessen, Margaret Brouwer, Donnacha Dennehy, Bryce Dessner, Andrew Ford, Annie Gosfield, Georg Haas, Daron Hagen, Vijay Iyer, Phil Kline, Paul Lansky, Missy Mazzoli, Marc Mellits, Steve Reich, Kaija Saariaho, Arlene Sierra, Sarah Kirkland Snider, Augusta Read Thomas, Jacob Ter Veldhuis, Melinda Wagner, and Du Yun.
-Among the guest composers in 2016–2017 are Pauline Oliveros, Mark Pollard, Kurt Rohde, Joan Tower, and Amy Williams.
+Guests who have recently addressed the composers’ seminar include John Adams, Louis Andriessen, Margaret Brouwer, Donnacha Dennehy, Bryce Dessner, Andrew Ford, Annie Gosfield, Georg Haas, Daron Hagen, Vijay Iyer, Phil Kline, Paul Lansky, Missy Mazzoli, Marc Mellits, Mark Pollard, Steve Reich, Kurt Rohde, Kaija Saariaho, Arlene Sierra, Sarah Kirkland Snider, Augusta Read Thomas, Joan Tower, Jacob Ter Veldhuis, Melinda Wagner, Amy Williams, and Du Yun.
+Among the guest composers in 2017–2018 are Stephen Hartke, Amy Beth Kirsten, Carlos Sanchez-Gutierrez, Caroline Shaw, Kate Soper, and Dan Trueman.

 Additional Instructional Resources

 Center for Studies in Music Technology